clementgallet/libTAS/games.md

 ### FEZ

 - Use a mono framework, see https://github.com/flibitijibibo/FNA-MGHistory/tree/fez-sdl2
-- Use SDL library but we couldn't hook any SDL function...
+- Use SDL library but we couldn't hook any SDL function, because Mono is using dynamic library loading

 ### Towerfall